KrishJain8/AIClothesDesignStudio/README.md

 # DALLE
-*screenshot of completed parameters entered + designed shoe*
+*screenshot of completed parameters entered + designed clothing*

-This program allows users to design their own custom shoes, by entering a prompt and selecting various parameters such as the shoe type and brand, and generate the image using Microsoft OpenAI Dall-E.
+This program allows users to design their own custom clothing, by entering a prompt and selecting various parameters such as the article of clothing, material, and colors, and generate the image using Microsoft OpenAI Dall-E.

 *insert screenshot of parameter choices for one parameter*